nothehecat/master-algorithms-rs/1_the_rust_language/README.md

 <br>

-* examples how you can print arrays in Rust:
+* examples of how you can print arrays in Rust:

 ```rust
 fn main() {